Walmart Uses Alteryx to Deploy Company-Wide Compensation Increase for 1.2 Million Associates

 With Alteryx, Srivastava was able to analyze at a more granular level and do costing at an associate level.
 His team generated the cost analysis for each of the stores, based on all the associates in the U.S. With the resulting analytic app in Alteryx, his team was able to externalize the parameters that they wanted to change every time and then run the models.

 Walmart needed to look at the annual cost of the pay changes.
-Before using Alteryx, Srivastava's team was running only a couple of scenarios per week.
-However, with Alteryx they could generate multiple scenarios per day.
+Before using Alteryx, Srivastava’s team was running only a couple of scenarios per week.
+With Alteryx they could generate multiple scenarios per day.
 This allowed Walmart leadership to make the best decisions based on several different options instead of just a few.
 They could truly pick a solution that was best for the company and for the associates.

 Using Alteryx, Walmart was able to do more efficient and effective cost analysis of a dramatic across-the-board pay increase and seamlessly execute personalized communication of the increase for each associate.